Manitou Cliff Dwellings

 The Manitou Cliff Dwellings overlooks Manitou Springs, Colorado at the foot of Pikes Peak.
-Wander leisurely through the preserve and explore the fascinating architecture of the Anasazi.
-This preserve was first open to the public in 1907 and represents some of the finest architecture of the Anasazi Culture throughout Colorado and New Mexico.
+Wander leisurely through the preserve and explore the fascinating architecture of the Ancient Puebloan people.
+This preserve was first open to the public in 1907.

-Below the Manitou Springs Cliff Dwellings is a three-story Pueblo-style building that was built in the style of the descendants of the Anasazi.
+Below the Manitou Springs Cliff Dwellings is a three-story Pueblo-style building.
 The first six rooms of our Pueblo were built in 1904 and housed a family of local Native Americans until 1984.
-Since then, the Pueblo has been expanded faithfully in the architectural style of the Pueblo Indians and houses our Anasazi museum and gift shop.
+Since then, the Pueblo has been expanded faithfully in the architectural style of the Pueblo Indians and houses our museum and gift shop.

 Open Seven Days a Week (Weather Permitting)